 Summer may show an increase in construction zones and road work but that doesn’t mean construction comes to a grinding halt in the fall and winter.
 The first step in safely sharing the road is looking ahead for indications that construction and road crews are present.

 A typical construction zone will have numerous visual cues to remind drivers that the work ahead is likely to impede or slow the flow of traffic.
 This could mean overhead work on an apartment building or a condo, traffic light infrastructure being worked on overhead, or various public works departments working on underground sewer, water, or public transportation projects.
-Construction zones can also mean lane closures and reduced speed limits so looking ahead and planning to adjust for constructions zones, traffic control devices, and workers, will reduce incidents and ensure everyone’s safety.
+Construction zones can also mean lane closures and reduced speed limits so looking ahead and planning to adjust for construction zones, traffic control devices, and workers, will reduce incidents and ensure everyone’s safety.

 Look for the following to signal active construction work zones are ahead - and remember - just because you don’t see workers present right away, doesn’t mean they’re not there: